dandxy89/dandxy89/README.md

 ### Hello!
 I'm Dan. 👋

-- 🔭 I’m currently working on Machine Learning and Backend Development using Rust
+- 🔭 I’m currently working on Machine Learning and Backend Development using Rust at Sigma
-- 🌱 I’m currently learning NVim & Numerical Optimisation
+- 🌱 I’m currently learning RedPanda, Kafka & Neovim Magic
-- 👯 I’m looking to collaborate on Rust, Polars & maybe something golf related
+- 👯 I’m looking to collaborate on Rust and Polars
 - 🤔 I’m looking for help with SIMD, Cuda and LP Optimisation
 - 📫 How to reach me: LinkedIn or Emails